frankhaugen/Frank.CronJobs/README.md

 ## Credits

 This library is based on [CronQuery](https://github.com/marxjmoura/cronquery), which I am a contributor to.
 This is built on that code for the basic cron functionality, and some patterns and ideas are borrowed from that project.
+This is however a separate implementation, and the code is not shared between the two projects.
+CronQuery has a lot longer history and is better tested, so I recommend using that library if you need a more stable and tested library; I made this library because I wanted to register the jobs in the DI container and its schedule at the same time, which is not possible with CronQuery nor would I presume it would be a good idea to do so in that library.